TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 27/Proverbs 27.21.md

 ---

-The refining pot is for silver, and the furnace for gold; And a man is [tried] by his praise.
+The crucible is for silver, and the furnace for gold; but man is refined by his praise.